the-Jinxist/go-microservice-learn/project/README.md

 - From tutorial resource, we downloaded two files, `caddy.dockerfile` and `Caddyfile`
 - We built an image from  `caddy.dockerfile` and pushed it to docker hub
 - We added caddy to our swarm.yml and specified the volumes.
 Volumes help to store data collected in a docker container, somewhere else because docker containers are ephemeral

+Day 25:
+- Created folders `caddy_data` and `caddy_config`.
+They correspond to the folders provided for the volumes for the caddy image in our `swarm.yml`
+- We edited /etc/hosts using vim.
+Used the command: `sudo vi /etc/hosts` and added a backend entry where `localhost` was defined